festvox/festvox/src/falcon/Judith.md

 Therefore, she decides to actively upgrade the technology at Falcon.
 "*This should work*", she told herself.
 Falcon is an interesting organization.
 It has a Professor and a group of students working on language technologies.
 Falcon has a lot of money and a lot of resources.
+So Judith starts looking at one of the ongoing project on code mixing.
+Code mixing is when people use more than one language in a sentence.
+Judith was very surprised to learn that humans did such mixing.
+Humans are very creative and it is very difficult to predict what will work and what won't.
+So it is hard for Judith to wrap her head around this complex phenomenon.
+Judith is too busy trying to find a solution. and get involved in this project so that she can understand how humans communicated.
+At the end of the day, she's not sure where to go.